 It is crucial to have a patent lawyer that understands your invention’s technology.
 This includes both the medical device aspect as well as the software component.
 Our firm has practices in medical devices and in software and mobile apps.
 We can help you obtain patent protection for your medical device invention.

-Fixed-Fee Software Go-to-Market Protection
+Fixed-Fee Software Patenting and Go-to-Market Protection

-We have a dedicated IP practice to assist mobile app developers at PatentPC.
-Our IP practice for mobile app developers helps clients to create the right IP strategy and then help them to implement it by seeking patent protection or other IP protections, as required.
+We have a dedicated IP practice to assist software, mobile app developers as well as entrepreneurs innovating upon software, here at PatentPC.
+Our IP practice for software and app developers helps clients to create the right IP strategy and then help them to implement it by seeking patent protection or other IP protections, as required.
 Don’t let your valuable software IP go unprotected.
-We can help you with all your options.

 We will do everything we can to lower costs for our clients.
 We offer most of our services for a fixed price to meet their budgets with clear objectives.